apache/flagon/site/_docs/useralejs/dataschema.md

 ```

-####Interval Logs
+### Interval Logs

-Interval logs are kind of an experimental feature, that write long sequences of the same event to windows.
-The intent is
- to be able to capture and abstract high resolution data like 'mouseover' and 'scroll' on similar 'targets' in
+Interval logs are a experimental feature, that write long sequences of the same event to windows.
+They capture high resolution data like 'mouseovers' in time-boxed summary windows.

- time-boxed summary windows, rather than a mess of discrete events.
-You'll note that while interval logs have an index
- time, they have a start- and end-time instead of a single, discrete time-stamp.
+Interval logs have a start- and end-time instead of a single, discrete time-stamp.

 ```html
     "endTime": 1561739434516, [end interval]